fudge-py/fudge/docs/using-fudge.rst

 .. doctest::

-    >>> api = twython.setup(username='kumar303')
+    >>> api = twython.setup(username='kumar303', password='12345')
     Traceback (most recent call last):
     ...
-    AssertionError: fake:twython.setup(username='kumar303', password='no') was called unexpectedly with args (username='kumar303', password='sekret')
+    AssertionError: fake:twython.setup(username='kumar303', password='no') was called unexpectedly with args (username='kumar303', password='12345')

-If your code forgets to call an important method, that would be an error too:
+If your code forgets to call an important method, that would raise an error at verification time:

 .. doctest::
     :hide: